 By Grant Schwalbe

-GRANT SCHWALBE is a 25-year veteran of the fire service and a lieutenant/paramedic on Engine 43 for Estero (FL) Fire Rescue.
-He is an instructor for When Things Go Bad, Inc. and the Fort Myers Fire Academy, and a hands-on instructor at FDIC International.
+GRANT SCHWALBE, a 23-year veteran of the fire service, is a lieutenant on Engine 43 for Estero (FL) Fire Rescue.
+He is an instructor for When Things Go Bad, Inc. and the Fort Myers Fire Academy.
+He is lead instructor for the FDIC International H.O.T. evolution “Residential Search—Making the Grab.”